Pekka Buttler, 06/2024 (Updated 11/2025)

 • 1987–today: EF-mount.
 Electronically controlled autofocus lenses that use an internal focusing motor.
 Compatible with previous mount lenses only using an adapter with optics.

-The era of the Canon FD mount can be characterised by a gradual shift towards the ever-increasing use of plastics and lighter materials (see some more in the JAPB article on the Canon FL, FD and FDn mounts).
+The era of the Canon FD and FDn mounts can be characterised by a gradual shift towards the ever-increasing use of plastics and lighter materials.
 In the chronology of this gradual shift:

-• ‘Chrome nose’ FD lenses (1971–1973) are solid metal (often brass) and glass.
+• Chrome nose FD lenses (1971–1973) are solid metal (often brass), glass and (synthetic) rubber.

-• FDn lenses (1979–1987) typically make extensive use of plastics.
+• With FDn lenses (1979–1987) this trend came to its natural conclusion as these lenses typically make extensive use of light alloys as well as, increasingly, plastics.

 Related versions